 With the generous support of caring kiwis who share our vision, we have been able to find and support projects that have made a vital difference to the way men are diagnosed, treated and supported through their experience of prostate cancer in Aotearoa.

 We’ve collected some examples of the research we have made possible below.
-If you would like to join us and support our efforts to make a positive difference to the over 3500 men who will be diagnosed this year please visit our Make a Donation page to make a contribution.
+If you would like to join us and support our efforts to make a positive difference to the more than 4000 men who will be diagnosed this year please visit our Make a Donation page to make a contribution.
 With every little bit of good, we can make a big difference.